tkareine/chnode/README.md

 ```

 After installing new Node.js versions, you must restart your shell or
-execute the `source` command again in order to chnode to detect them.
+execute the `source` command again in order for chnode to detect them.

 For Node.js versions installed in other locations, append their paths to
-the `CHNODE_NODES` environment variable.
-For example:
+the `CHNODE_NODES` environment variable after the `source` command.
+For
+example:

 ``` bash
 source chnode.sh